SlothFriend/CarND-Term1-P5/README.md

 ##### Color Histogram Features

-A color histogram totals the number of pixel values that fall into X evenly-distributed bins for the image's color spectrum.
+A color histogram totals the number of pixel values that fall into evenly-distributed bins for the image's color spectrum.
 These "color bin" totals are added on to the vehicle signature.
 I chose to use 32 color bins and images in the HSV color space for this feature-set.

 ##### HOG (Histogram of Oriented Gradients) Features